Last Updated on

 Here are three predictions for how Black Friday will evolve in the coming years.

-• More sales on mobile: mobile commerce is growing at a fast rate, and eclipsed desktop eCommerce during Cyber Week 2023.
+• More sales on mobile: mobile commerce is growing at a fast rate, driving the majority of sales in the US, and 70% of all online sales worldwide.
 With mobile shopping experiences getting better every year, expect this trend to continue.

 • More early sales: we’ve seen that almost half of all shoppers already take advantage of pre-Thanksgiving sales.
 With the intense competition and ad costs during Cyber Week, look for more brands to run early promotions, potentially starting as soon as the start of November.